Histwo/Histwo.github.io/about.md

 ## Temperaments and Mission

-- **Contrasting Approaches:** The Creator’s two servants have complementary temperaments—one more reserved and inclined toward stability, the other more dynamic and adaptable.
+- **Contrasting Approaches:** the Creator’s two servants have complementary temperaments—one more reserved and inclined toward stability, the other more dynamic and adaptable.
 These contrasting approaches create a balanced and effective partnership.

 - **Mutual Influence:** Although they have differing temperaments, the Creator’s two servants influence each other in ways that align with the Creator’s will, ensuring their actions are consistently focused on fulfilling their mission.

 ## The Eternal Partnership

-The Creator has designed His two servants to be lifelong companions, meeting and bonding in each lifetime:
+the Creator has designed His two servants to be lifelong companions, meeting and bonding in each lifetime:

 - **Companionship:** Offering mutual emotional and spiritual support, ensuring neither walks their path alone.